-Rules & Requirements Prerequisites: Introductory courses (graduate or undergraduate) in international relations, foreign policy, international organizations and political economy Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate POL SCI 228 Civil Conflict and International Intervention 4 Units Civil conflict, committed primarily by non-state actors, often results in international intervention in some form.
+International Cooperation: Read Less [-] POL SCI 228 Civil Conflict and International Intervention 4 Units Terms offered: Spring 2015, Spring 1998, Spring 1996 Civil conflict, committed primarily by non-state actors, often results in international intervention in some form.
 This course, then, focuses on two themes: first, why does civil conflict occur?
 What motivates individuals and groups to resort to violence?
 What tactics do they use?
 How do they expect to succeed?
 Second, why do international actors intervene in civil conflict?
 What are their aims in intervening?
 Are they successful in those goals or in others?
-Objectives Outcomes Course Objectives: Broaden your theoretical framework in international relations more generally Engage with the existing work in the field and begin high-level research on civil conflict and international intervention Think about the ways in which international actors intervene Understand the causes, strategies, and outcomes of civil conflict Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Civil Conflict and International Intervention: Read More [+] Objectives Outcomes Course Objectives: Broaden your theoretical framework in international relations more generally Engage with the existing work in the field and begin high-level research on civil conflict and international intervention Think about the ways in which international actors intervene Understand the causes, strategies, and outcomes of civil conflict Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-POL SCI 230 Essential Methodological Tools 4 Units This course presents essential methodological concepts, ideas, and tools students need to know before beginning their study of the formal and quantitative methods tools used in political science research.
+Civil Conflict and International Intervention: Read Less [-] POL SCI 230 Essential Methodological Tools 4 Units Terms offered: Fall 2012, Fall 2011, Fall 2010 This course presents essential methodological concepts, ideas, and tools students need to know before beginning their study of the formal and quantitative methods tools used in political science research.
 Topics covered include functions, limits, continuity, calculus, optimization, probability and statistics, and linear algebra.
-Entire courses are often devoted to each of these topics (e.g., MATH 1A (http:// guide.berkeley.edu/search/?P=MATH%201A)-1B, 53, 54; Stat 101, 134, 135), and this course clearly cannot provide an equally comprehensive treatment.
+Entire courses are often devoted to each of these topics (e.g., Math 1A-1B, 53, 54; Stat 101, 134, 135), and this course clearly cannot provide an equally comprehensive treatment.
 Rather, the class selectively focuses on specific mathematical concepts that are most commonly used in applied formal and quantitative work in political science.
 The goal of the class is to ensure that students have a sufficiently firm understanding of these critical ideas and facility with them that subsequent methods course can build on the foundation.
-Rules & Requirements Prerequisites: Open only to graduate students.
+Essential Methodological Tools: Read More [+] Rules & Requirements Prerequisites: Open only to graduate students.
 Consent of instructor and graduate adviser Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-4 hours of lecture and 1-2 hours of discussion per week Summer: